Futura-Py/FluxCalc/README.md

   A very simple calculator with a modern UI made in Python thanks for the stunning [Sun-Valley-ttk-theme](https://github.com/rdbende/Sun-Valley-ttk-theme) and Segoe UI Variable font.
 This is my first project ever in my life so feel free to open an issue or pull requests to help me finish the project!

 ## Use the calculator
+1. **If you don't have anything and want to check out my project:**
+- Check [releases](https://github.com/HuyHung1408/Fluent-Python-Calculator/releases) for the Fluent.Calculator.exe.file.zip and extract it, double click the exe file to run.
+- One more note, do not delete the theme folder and the tcl file, both of them is important for Fluent-Python-Calculator to work correctly!

-- Make sure you have a code editor (VS code, Notepad ++,..) and Python installed.
+2. **If you have have a code editor (VS code, Notepad ++,..) and Python installed:**
 - Download the file in release
 - You can double click to run the program or open with a code editor to edit it